NobodyNada/jonathankeller.net/lyrics.md

 Till He returns or calls me home
 Here in the power of Christ I'll stand

-# How Great Thou Art - C River
+# How Great Thou Art

 ### Verse 1